tradle/bots/README.md

 ## Contributing

 Pull requests are welcome.
 If you build a strategy that you would like to share or show off, submit a pull request to add it to this README.

+The [master](https://github.com/tradle/tradle-bots) branch has stable if outdated code.
+The [dev](https://github.com/tradle/bots/tree/dev) branch has the latest developments, so pull requests are best submitted there.